UCB-stat-159-f25/final-group04/README.md

 # LICENSE

-This project is licenses under the BSD 3-Clause License.
+This project is licensed under the BSD 3-Clause License.